rakaar/rakaar.github.io/_posts/2021-08-05-slack-search.md

 We built the "Neera Search" Slack app with minimum scopes.
 The app could only read messages in Public channels, search messages in Public channels.
 No write access was given to the app.
 When the app is installed via OAuth2 in Useful workspaces, any Neera user will be able to search through the slack messages.
 We felt that it had liberated the knowledge in these workspaces by smashing the authentication walls.

-But in one of the meetings, a question frightened us - what if some user adds zher private slack workspace unknowingly.
+But in one of the meetings, a question frightened us - what if some user adds her/his private slack workspace unknowingly.
 Not all workspaces have a public invitation link.
 There are some workspaces, which are intended for private discussions.
 We didn't wanted such messages to be made publicly searchable.
 To prevent this, we decided that we would manually  install the app in the workspace by ourselves from a slack account, made by Neera.
 We will obviously be able to join Workspaces, whose invitation links are public.
 Hence, the risk of adding some private workspace messages being searchable is now zero.

 At the time of releasing the feature of Slack search, we added 2 open Slack workspaces - [Metakgp](https://metakgp.github.io/) workspace and [Kharagpur Winter of Code](http://kwoc.kossiitkgp.org/) Workspace.
 Our next aim was to include popular workspaces that are popular among developer communities.
 Some of my friends suggested CNCF Slack and Gopher Slack.
 These workspaces are too large.
 The number of people in both the workspaces individually is more than 40 thousand.
 In both the workspaces, there were many technical discussions going on.
 We were very excited at the idea that all these discussions could be made available easily just with one search in Neera.